 Plan to spend around 45 minutes on this activity.

 Before you begin, spend some time reviewing our Seven Hallmarks of Effective Feedback and Rubric as well as some examples of feedback.
 This will give you a clear idea of what we are looking for in your submission.

 The Seven Hallmarks of Effective Feedback

 Goal-oriented.
 Feedback on student work should be tied to specific, measurable learning goals, objectives, or standards.
-When giving feedback, try to link your comments to the expectations laid out in the assignment prompt and rubric.
+When giving feedback, link your comments to the expectations laid out in the assignment prompt and rubric.
 Directly reference the prompt and rubric components, using similar language where possible.
-This helps students understand where they are in relation to the stated goals.
+Help students understand where they are in relation to the stated goals.

 Ongoing, Consistent and Timely.
 To be effective, feedback must also be ongoing, consistent, and timely.
 This means that students need ample opportunities to use feedback and that feedback must be accurate, trustworthy and stable.
 When feedback isn’t timely, students are disengaged and demotivated.
 As a Graider, it is your job to meet all deadlines and ensure you deliver consistent feedback.